MicrosoftDocs/architecture-center/docs/guide/mobile/azure-communication-services-architecture-content.md

 1. The accepting user is notified of the incoming call via the Calling SDK.
 To receive incoming calls, the acceptor must have already initialized the Call client.
 1. The users communicate with each other via voice and video in a call.

 The dataflow is nearly identical when a user calls an external phone number.
-The key  difference is that, to access traditional telephony, the initiating user client must request source and destination phone numbers from the controller service, as opposed to user identities.
+The key  difference is that, to access traditional telephony, the initiating user client must request source and destination phone numbers from the controller service, instead of requesting user identities.

 In some situations, you might want apps to accept calls in the background by using platform services like Apple Push Notification.
 You can enable this functionality by integrating [Communication Services with Azure Notification Hubs](/azure/communication-services/concepts/notifications).